gudwin/botbuilder-formflow/README.md

 - **options** - (Object), an object that will be passed into standard MBF Prompt dialog as options argument

 ## Prompt Types

+You can use predefined  prompts or custom dialog wrappers around MBF prompts.
+Dialogs for each field evaluated separately and could be customized.
 Every type could bring its own default validation, custom behaviour and could require additional attributes.

 - **choices**(string | Object | string[] | IChoice[]) - A wrapper around [builder.Prompt.choice](https://docs.botframework.com/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.__global.iprompts.html#choice) Prompt.